What’s happening now?

 - can retain any surpluses they generate to invest in new services, and can borrow money to support these investments; and

 - are accountable to their local communities – local people can become members and governors.

 As a member one of the ways you can get involved is by standing for election to become a governor on our Council of Governors.
-Our Council has 31 members, 25 of which are public or staff members, who have put themselves forward for election to represent their local area.
-Our elections are held annually and for more details of which seats will be available for election next time, click here.
+Our Council has 22 members, 18 of which are public or staff members, who have put themselves forward for election to represent their local area.
+Our elections are normally held annually and for more details of which seats will be available for election next time, click here.